Milk Tea App

 Timeline

-After completing my internship, I realized that I do enjoy the field of UI/UX.
+After completing my thesis, I found researching and discovering design solutions fascinating.
 Hence, I took the first step in pursuing it as a career by building my first case study.
 I took some Google UX Design Certificate courses to guide me through the process.

-On the second course of the said certificate, my brief was determined through a brief generator called Sharpen.
+On the second course of the certificate, a brief generator called Sharpen determined my brief.
 After generating briefs, I have chosen:

 “Design a food order customization app for a cafe”

-For the term cafe, I specifically chose milk tea cafes because, milk tea > coffee.
+For the term cafe, I chose milk tea cafes because milk tea > coffee.

 Problem

-Now that I have a brief, it was time for me to learn about the experiences of milk tea customers through a one-on-one interview.
-In that way, I would know for sure if there was an existing problem when ordering milk teas, which includes its customization.
+Now that I have a brief, it was time to learn about the experiences of milk tea customers through a one-on-one interview.
+In that way, I would know if there was an existing problem when ordering milk teas, which includes its customization.

 My target participants for the interview were the following:

-After interviewing my 5 target participants, I rewatched the interviews and noted their answers.
+After interviewing my five target participants, I rewatched the interviews and noted their answers.
 Upon reviewing my notes, I highlighted the recurring responses and formulated my problem statement:

 “Some people visit their favorite milk tea cafe to satisfy their sweet tooth or to destress.
 However, they feel pressured while ordering and customizing their milk tea because of the other customers waiting behind.”